buntec/neovim-scalavista/README.md

 * Linting (compiler errors/warnings show up as you type).

 Scalavista is not as feature-complete as [ENSIME](https://github.com/ensime) but instead aims to be minimalistic and lightweight.
-(In particular, it does not work for Java sources.)

 The Neovim plugin is a front-end to the [scalavista-server](https://github.com/buntec/scalavista-server) language-server, which in turn is a thin wrapper around Scala's presentation compiler.